ShreyaDubey1001/Task/README.md

 # Task
 This is a MERN stack app.
 ### Features
--Show all employees
+- Show all employees
--Update employees
+- Update employees
--Add a new employee
+- Add a new employee
--Login page
+- Login page
--Highly Authenticated
+- Highly Authenticated
 ### Tech Stack
 -Reactjs
 -Nodejs